Gentle Giant: Reissues

 2012's I Lost My Head - The Chrysalis Years is a 4-CD set rounding up all of Gentle Giant's Chrysalis albums with bonus tracks including John Peel sessions, 7" mixes, live tracks & 'b' sides etc.

 In 2014, The Power and the Glory was re-released as a CD/DVD set with new mixes by Steven Wilson (of Porcupine Tree) from the multitrack masters.
 The DVD contains new 48 kHz/24-bit Stereo LPCM, DTS 96 kHz/24-bit 5.1, and Dolby AC3 5.1 mixes, as well as a 96 kHz/24-bit LPCM transfer of the original 1974 studio mix.

 In 2017, Three Piece Suite was released, and focused on tracks from their first three albums (Gentle Giant, Acquiring the Taste, and Three Friends).
 These tracks were re-mixed by Steven Wilson from the available multi-track tapes.
 Some songs from the first three albums were not included in the set as the multi-tracks for those specific songs have been lost.
 The set was available as a CD of the re-mixed songs and a Blu-Ray disk.
 The Blu-ray disk had 96/24 Stereo LPCM and DTS-HD 5.1 Surround Sound versions of the re-mixed tracks, additional bonus tracks, instrumental versions of some tracks, and Original Album Mixes from Flat Transfers of Mint Condition Original LPs.
 There were also new video animations included on the 5.1 Surround tracks.
 This release came packaged as a single Digipack with the two disks, a 16-page booklet, new artwork and was approved by the band for release.

-Their final album, Civilian, is scheduled to be reissued on CD and available to stream on May 20, 2022.
+Their final album, Civilian, was scheduled to be reissued on CD and available to stream on 20 May 2022.